Big Island route list logo TABLE 3

 Street

-JN No route number Railroad Avenue in south Hilo, intersecting with State route 11 Kanoelehua Avenue, continuing west to JN County route 200 Kaumana Drive at Country Club Road, about 1.7 miles east of State route 200 Ala Mauna Saddle Road; only part west of State route 11 is signed and milemarked; former route 123 east of No route number Komohana Street; 4.5 mile extension west of Komohana Street, to JN County route 200 Kaumana Drive, opened September 2004; work remains on realigning and widening Puainako Street between Komohana Street and State route 11 7.0
+JN No route number Railroad Avenue in south Hilo, intersecting with State route 11 Kanoelehua Avenue, continuing west to JN County route 200 Kaumana Drive at Country Club Road, about 1.7 miles east of State route 200 Saddle Road; only part west of State route 11 is signed and milemarked; former route 123 east of No route number Komohana Street; 4.5 mile extension west of Komohana Street, to JN County route 200 Kaumana Drive, opened September 2004; work remains on realigning and widening Puainako Street between Komohana Street and State route 11 7.0

 miles